All Episodes

 I thought it was hysterical.

-Um, you're distracting me from my show.
+Well, you're distracting me from my shot argument.

-That's a little levity.
+Which is a levity.

 You know, we continue with death and destruction.

-And this is six hundred miles away.
+And this is 600 miles away.

 And they do this just as a matter of course.

-Now, there was a grave danger there, because if in fact they actually hit where these chemical weapons were stored, that wouldn't have been good, obviously, either, because that means okay, all that all those chemical weapons are dispersed in the air, and with pinpoint accuracy, I think one of them went into the sea, but six hundred miles, and it flies at a low altitude.
+Now, there was a grave danger there because if, in fact, they actually hit where these chemical weapons were stored, that wouldn't have been good, obviously, either, because that means, okay, all those chemical weapons are dispersed in the air.

-I don't know if you've actually we did a whole thing on this Friday night on Hannity on TV.
+I don't know if you've actually, we did a whole thing on this Friday night on Hannity on TV.

-So the commander in chief got in touch with them.
+So the commander-in-chief got in touch with them.

 We have a CBS news poll.

-Uh anyway, landslide, majority of American people support the attack.
+Anyway, landslide, majority of American people support the attack.

 That doesn't surprise me.

-Only 18% would want ground troops on nobody wants ground troops.
+Only 18% would want ground troops.

-We have you cannot start wars anymore after we've now politicized two wars and we send people to fight, bleed, die, and leave their limbs on the battlefield only to have some idiot like Obama become president and pull out all their sacrifice.
+You cannot start wars anymore after we've now politicized two wars and we send people to fight, bleed, die, and leave their limbs on the battlefield only to have some idiot like Obama become president and pull out all their sacrifice.

 I'm sorry, that is unconscionable.